eduardoboucas/buildtimes/posts/2017-02-09-contributing-firefox-devtools/2017-02-09-contributing-firefox-devtools.md

 There is [a long list](http://firefox-dev.tools/) of bug reports and feature requests to choose from.
 The ones labelled with *Good First Bug* are probably a good starting point for someone that is new to the codebase.

 One of the things I like the most about Mozilla is the community of people, both staff and volunteers, who work tirelessly to make the web a better place.
-I'm particularly fond of [MDN](https://developer.mozilla.org/en-US/), a community-driven repository of documentation for developers, which I proudly [contributed to myself]({% post_url 2016-08-17-mdn %}).
+I'm particularly fond of [MDN](https://developer.mozilla.org/en-US/), a community-driven repository of documentation for developers, which I proudly [contributed to myself](/blog/2016/08/17/mdn.html).

 In fact, I think Mozilla should leverage this huge knowledge base as much as possible, by syndicating its content to various channels and integrating it with tools used daily by developers — Firefox itself, and DevTools in particular, is a perfect vehicle for that.
 An example of this is the error messages in the console that, since version 49 of the browser, are accompanied by a link to a relevant MDN page, offering developers extended information about the nature of the error, along with likely causes and possible solutions.

-{% include helpers/image-legacy.html name="console-error.png" caption="Firefox Web Console showing an error" %}
+{% include helpers/image.html, name:"console-error.png", caption:"Firefox Web Console showing an error" %}

 To help with the effort of integrating MDN with DevTools, I started looking into [Bug 1320233](https://bugzilla.mozilla.org/show_bug.cgi?id=1320233).
 The idea was to add a *Learn More* button, similar to the one in the console, next to each HTTP header in the Network panel, with a link to the relevant documentation page in MDN.